 In September 2021, we entered into a non-binding memorandum of understanding with Celltrion Healthcare, a biopharmaceutical company, for the supply of an anti-TNF biosimilar drug used in our ongoing development of anti-TNF products.
 The parties have not entered into a definitive agreement regarding such relationship to date, and such definitive agreement may not ultimately be entered into on terms contemplated, if at all.
-In the event that we are unable to come to mutually agreeable definitive terms with Celltrion Healthcare, we will need to locate an alternative supplier of the anti-TNF biosimilar drug, and we may be unable to find an alternative supplier or such alternative supplier may require less favorable terms than are currently contemplated.
+We have initiated discussions with another major anti-TNF biosimilar drug supplier; however, we may be unable to come to mutually agreeable definitive terms with such supplier.
+If we are unable to enter into an agreement with Celltrion Healthcare or an alternative supplier, the development and commercialization of our anti-TNF products may be delayed.
 Any of the above may materially adversely affect our business, results of operations and financial condition.